 Human bodies, sets, objects, camera movement move in the film.
 All these elements intertwine and add to each other, producing a coherent show through the spaces of the image.
 Cinema is a great symphony, to be built with rhythm and musicality.
 The music of the montage is within the individual shots.
 Rhythm of sequences, scenes and shots that make up the symphony of the entire film.
 But also the rhythm and timing of the stories told.

 Abel Gance gives a very meaningful definition of cinema.
 He says: “it is the music of the light”.
-A definition on which the greatest directors in the history of cinema will also agree in the following years.
+A definition on which the greatest directors in the history of films will also agree in the following years.
 The director Delluc theorises that the main quality of cinema is photogenic instead.
 He defines photogenic every character, object or landscape that enhances its moral quality through the reproduction of the cinematic image.
 A way of filming a subject in its immediacy and its deepest authenticity.

 Impressionism and the nineteenth-century tale